pietari-monkkonen/pietari-monkkonen.github.io/docs/basic-functionality/index.md

 nav_order: 2
 ---

+# Basic functionality

-This section includes the basic function calls, inputs, and outputs of the three methods.
+This section includes the basic function calls, inputs, and outputs of all three methods.